junxit/us-congress-bills-111/metadata.md

 - 2009-07-24 — Placed on the Union Calendar, Calendar No. 125.
 - 2009-07-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-227.
 - 2009-07-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-227.
+- 2009-07-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Bordallo objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-27 — Considered as unfinished business. (consideration: CR H8847-8848)
+- 2009-07-27 — Considered under suspension of the rules. (consideration: CR H8829-8830)
+- 2009-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1121.
+- 2009-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-27 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 377 - 0 (Roll no. 649). (text: CR H8829)
+- 2009-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 377 - 0 (Roll no. 649).(text: CR H8829)